mkazuyuki/hauc/procedure.md

 ### Setting up iSCSI Cluster

-Run *cf-iscsi-phase2.pl* in the subfolder *cf*.
+Run *cf-iscsi-phase1.pl* in the subfolder *cf*.
 This configures iSCSI VMs to fill prerequisite condition for creating iSCSI Cluster.

-After the completion of *cf-iscsi-phase2.pl*, both VMs are rebooted.
+After the completion of *cf-iscsi-phase1.pl*, both VMs are rebooted.
 Wait the completion of the reboot.

 - Create iSCSI Cluster

-  Run *cf-iscsi-phase3.pl* in the subfolder *cf*.
+  Run *cf-iscsi-phase2.pl* in the subfolder *cf*.

-After the completion of *cf-iscsi-phase3.pl*, both iscsi1 and iscsi2 are rebooted.
+After the completion of *cf-iscsi-phase2.pl*, both iscsi1 and iscsi2 are rebooted.
-Open ECX WebUI (http://172.31.255.11:29003) and wait for the cluster to start the failover group "*failover-iscsi*".
+Open ECX WebUI (http://172.31.255.11:29003) and wait for the cluster to start the failover group "*failover-iscsi*" and synchronizing process of the mirror disk resource.

 ### Setting up ESXi - iSCSI Initiator

-Run *cf-esxi-phase2.pl* in subfolder *cf*.
+Run *cf-esxi-phase3.pl* in subfolder *cf*.
 After running the command, confirm the iSCSI datastore which the iSCSI Cluster provides can be accessible from both ESXi,

 ### Deploying UC VMs on iSCSI datastore